KdrOHS/KdrOHS.github.io/_posts/2024-08-01-applied-data-science-project.md

 Some key observation from the graph include :

-1.High Frequency of Terms related to Relationship and Social Connection: Words like "friend," "someone," "never," "woman," and "relationship." dominate the graph.
+1. High Frequency of Terms related to Relationship and Social Connection: Words like "friend," "someone," "never," "woman," and "relationship." dominate the graph.
 This indicates a strong desire for relationships, companionship, and social connection.

-2.Emphasis on Emotional Struggles: Terms like "alone," "mean," "live," and "give." suggest that users are grappling with feelings of loneliness, rejection, and depression.
+2. Emphasis on Emotional Struggles: Terms like "alone," "mean," "live," and "give." suggest that users are grappling with feelings of loneliness, rejection, and depression.

-3.Search for Solutions:  Users are actively seeking guidance and support to navigate their challenges.
+3. Search for Solutions:  Users are actively seeking guidance and support to navigate their challenges.
 This is indicated by terms like "help," "talk," and "always."

 4. Self-Esteem and Confidence : While less prominent than the previous themes, there is some evidence of concerns about self-esteem and confidence.
 This is suggested by terms like "attract" and "girl."